 How to import WordPress users to MailChimp

-In this tutorial I am going to show you how to use the Users Insights export feature to create a cutsomized WordPress user CSV export, that can be used to import your WordPress users into MailChimp.
+In this tutorial, I will show you how to use the Users Insights export feature to create a customized WordPress user CSV export that can be used to import your WordPress users into MailChimp.

 1. Segmenting the list of users that you want to import to MailChimp

-I am using the “Country” filter and select the condition to match the country field to “Spain”.
+I am using the “Country” filter and selecting the condition to match the country field to “Spain.”
 This automatically lists all the users that are from Spain:

-In the same way you can use any of the available filters to segment your user data, such as you can filter the users by Groups, Last Seen, purchased WooCommerce product, etc.
+In the same way, you can use any of the available filters to segment your user data, such as filtering the users by Groups, Last Seen, purchased WooCommerce product, etc.

 2. Selecting the user fields that you want to export